-As TVs change (can you believe we didn’t used to have flat screen TVs?!) and electronics advance, most homes are encountering a problem- how to hide electrical cords and electronics themselves in your home decor.
+It is getting hard to believe that we didn’t aways have have flat screen TVs and wireless options.
+However, the remnants of old entertainment systems can still be found in many houses to remind you.
+As TVs change and electronics advance, most homes are encountering a problem- how to hide electrical cords and electronics themselves in home decor.
 Today, I have an expert to share with us some tips to hide power cords and tech.
 As an architect, Ronique Gibson gives great advice and tips on everything decor related for her site Stagetecture.com and The Home Depot.
-To find out more ideas and AV accessories for hiding and organizing your home electronics, such as TV stands and wall mounts, visit The Home Depot.

-Creative Ways to Hide Electrical Cords and Devises in Your Home Décor
+How To Hide Electrical Cords In Your Home Décor

 By Ronique Gibson